Trust vs. Mistrust: Psychosocial Stage 1

 Basic Example of Trust vs. Mistrust

 Let’s say a mother feeds her baby in the morning.
-The next time the child is hungry, they will cry in the hopes that the mother will hear the cry and feed the child again.
-If the mother succeeds in fulfilling the child’s needs, trust will grow stronger.
-If the mother fails to feed the child, their hopes will be dashed and mistrust may start to form.
-When we cannot hold onto hope, we can quickly feel lost or helpless.
+The next time the child is hungry, they will cry, hoping the mother will hear the cry and feed the child again.
+Trust will grow stronger if the mother fulfills the child’s needs.
+If the mother fails to feed the child, their hopes will be dashed, and mistrust may form.
+We can quickly feel lost or helpless when we cannot hold onto hope.

 crying baby